nawaphonOHM/AESEncryption/README.md

-# AESEncryption
+# Encryption
-This code has purpose for doing homework quickly instead calculate all by hand.
+These codes have purpose for doing homework quickly instead calculate all by hand.